How to Calculate Revenue Recognition: PoC Method

 Beyond cost estimation, you also need assurance you'll receive payment for the work performed.
 The percentage of completion method assumes a high probability of collecting the full contract amount.
 This means a solid contract with a reliable client and clear payment terms.
 If there's significant doubt about receiving payment, this method could lead to recognizing revenue you may never receive.
 Investopedia's resource highlights the importance of reasonably assured collections.
 Consider factors like the client's creditworthiness and your business relationship history when assessing the likelihood of full payment.
 Learn more about integrating your CRM with HubiFi on our integrations page to streamline client data and payment tracking.

-Long-Term Contract Requirements
+Meeting Long-Term Contract Criteria

 Finally, the percentage of completion method is designed for long-term contracts.
 These projects span multiple accounting periods, making it essential to recognize revenue and expenses as work progresses.
 Short-term projects are usually better suited for simpler accounting methods.
 FasterCapital's insights on construction contracts provide a good example of how this method applies to long-term projects in industries like construction.
 If your project has a defined start and end date within a single accounting period, the percentage of completion method likely adds unnecessary complexity.
 However, for multi-year projects, it provides a more accurate view of your financial performance over time.
 If you're working on large-scale, multi-year projects, this method is worth exploring.
 See our pricing page for information on how HubiFi can support your long-term contract accounting, or schedule a demo for a personalized consultation.
 You can also learn more about HubiFi on our about us page.